Course Outline

 Format:

 Referring to the Queensland General English syllabus (QCAA) and the associated list of prescribed texts, provide responses to the items on the examination paper.
-This is an open book exam that is to be completed in the student's own time.
+This is an open book exam that is to be completed in the tutorial.

 Criteria: